For SellersSeller Guide

 1. Retaining Control and Future Upside: Owners who are passionate about their business, believe in its significant untapped potential, and wish to continue leading its growth often choose a minority partner.
 This allows them to retain control while benefiting from the investor’s capital and strategic input, aiming for a larger exit valuation down the line (the “second bite of the apple”).

-2. Funding Growth Initiatives: When a business requires significant capital for expansion, new product development, market penetration, or strategic acquisitions, but the owner prefers to avoid debt or dilute control minimally, a minority investment is ideal.
+2. Funding Growth Initiatives: When a business requires significant capital for expansion, new product development, market penetration, or strategic acquisitions, but the owner prefers to avoid debt or minimize dilution of control, a minority investment is ideal.
 This capital infusion can accelerate growth without fundamentally altering the ownership structure.

 Recapitalization Structures: Beyond the Simple Sale

-Recapitalization, often shortened to “recap,” is a broad term referring to the restructuring of a company’s capital structure, typically involving a change in the mix of debt and equity.
+Recapitalization, or “recap,” refers to the restructuring of a company’s capital structure, typically involving a change in the mix of debt and equity.
 In the context of selling a stake, recapitalizations are often employed by private equity firms to provide liquidity to existing shareholders while simultaneously injecting capital for growth and optimizing the balance sheet.
 A common form of recapitalization in the lower middle market is the leveraged recapitalization.

 Leveraged Recapitalization